How To Spot Fake Chanel Bags: 10 Ways To Tell Real Purses and Wallets

 Cut edge: To create this type of strap, two-piece of leather are cemented together then cut both edges, leaving the edges on both sides raw.

 Turn (or fold) to center: In this technique, two edges of a leather strip are folded together until they meet.
-The strip is then hammered until a line on side of the leather is visible and the two edges are folded.
+The strip is then hammered until a line on the side of the leather is visible, and the two edges are folded.

 When purchasing luxury goods secondhand, it’s important to develop a sensitivity to details.
 While you can usually rely on smell alone to identify a knock-off Chanel bag, it’s still good to know what details to scope out when passing judgment on a bag with the Chanel logo.